 This feature is also useful if you want to copy the SEO Strategy to another website.
 It can come in handy in case you change your website as well.

-To backup the Keywords, simply click on Download Keywords button and Squirrly will create a CSV file with all the Keywords.
+To backup the Keywords, simply click on Download Keywords button and Squirrly will create a TXT file with all the Keywords (one per line).

 Import Keywords in Briefcase

-To restore the Keywords, just click on Import Keywords button and select the CSV file from your backup.
+To restore the Keywords, just click on Import Keywords button and select the TXT file from your backup.

 If you want to import a text file with the keywords, create a new text file and add the keywords as shown in the image below. (make sure that this is the format you use, each keyword should be on a separate line of text)

 You can Color-Categorize your keywords based on your needs and stay on track with your campaigns.

 For instance, you can label them based on the customer journey you want to use them for, such as “awareness stage” or “strong buyer intent.”